corei5/L3S-Hackathon-ORKG/README.md

 This project builds a scholarly document question-answering app powered by the Open Research Knowledge Graph (ORKG) and Large Language Models (LLMs) like Falcon-7B and Dolly-v2-3B using LangChain, the ChromaDB vector database.

-Note: Due to memory issues with Streamlit, the app may not work sometimes and give an error.
+**Note:** Due to memory issues with Streamlit, the app may not work sometimes and gives an error.
 This is due to the 1GB memory limit by Streamlit.
-Here is a video that shows how the app works: https://drive.google.com/file/d/1nkvdqdx1eMWTZqhkyzU_2IJZgOg-uS8O/view?usp=sharing

 ### Problem Statement